-The Day Scout Camp Program is for Boy Scouts who are unable to attend an entire week of camp, allowing them the opportunity to earn merit badges.
+The Day Scout Camp Program is for Boys Scouts who are unable to attend an entire week of camp, allowing them the opportunity to earn merit badges.
 The Day Scout Camp Program is also open for Scouts desiring to earn additional merit badges.
 The cost is $30 per day (normally for four days, totaling $120); this includes lunch.
 However, it does not include any additional merit badge supplies that may be required.
-Day Scouts along with their Scoutmaster must review and follow the Merit Badge Program requirements outlined in the 2014 Leaders Guidebook.
-Day Scouts must verify merit badge sign-up on Sunday evening (week of Day Scout attendance) at 7:00 PM in front of Willits Dining Hall.
-Additional information on their week of the Day Scout Program will be provided at that time.
+If a Scout is required to attend Friday to complete merit badges, the cost is an additional $30.
+Day Scouts along with their Scoutmaster must review and follow the Merit Badge requirements outlined in the 2015 Leaders Guidebook.
+Day Scouts must verify merit badge sign-up on Sunday evening (week of the Day Scout attendance) at 7:00 PM in front of the Willits Dining Hall.
+Additional information on their week of the Day Camp Scout Program will be provided at that time.
 The Day Scout must then report to the Boy Scout Administration Building the following Monday prior to the start of any merit badge session and sign in.
-They must also sign out at the Administration Building at the end of the day.
+They must also sign out at the Administration building at the end of the day.
 Completed and partial merit badge cards will be available for pickup on Friday of the attended week.

 Boots and Paddles (Week's 1 through 7)

 The Boots and Paddles Boots program is a program designed for the Scout 14 years and older.
 It is offered each week.
 We offer 3 Trek options: (1) two day kayaking trip on the Schuylkill River, (2) two day backpacking trip on the Appalachian Trail or (3) the week long of a two day backpacking trip on the Appalachian Trail and a two day kayaking trip on the Schuylkill River.
 Scouts on the Full Trek will be in camp with their unit on Sunday, Wednesday, and Friday nights.
-Scouts will complete Leave No Trace Awareness, Kayaking Merit Badge, 50 Miler Award, and Whitewater Merit Badge.
-In order to earn the 50 Miler Award each Scout must bring proof of 10 hours of group work on projects.
+Scouts will complete BSA Kayaking, Kayaking Merit Badge, and Whitewater Merit Badge.
 Kayaking equipment, tent, backpack, and sleeping bag will be provided.
 Scouts may use their personal backpack and sleeping bags if these items are approved by the Boots and Paddles Director.

 Trail to Eagle Specialty Camp (Week 6)

-The Camping Committee of the Hawk Mountain Council, Boy Scouts of America is proud to sponsor the 2014 Trail to Eagle Camp.
-This specialty camp will be held at the Hawk Mountain Scout Reservation from Sunday, July 27, 2014 – Friday, August 1, 2014.
+The Camping Committee of the Hawk Mountain Council, Boy Scouts of America is proud to sponsor the 2015 Trail to Eagle Camp.
+This specialty camp will be held at the Hawk Mountain Scout Reservation from Sunday, July 26, 2015 – Friday, July 31, 2015.
 The cost for the camp is $340.00, which includes a Trail to Eagle Specialty Camp Shirt, Troop Photograph and the Friday evening Chicken BBQ for the Scout.
-Download the 2014 Trail to Eagle Reservation Form here.
+Please check back at a later time for the Trail to Eagle Specialty Camp Reservation Form.